Ask your compliance data anything. Sienna Insights, coming soon.

 KPI 4: Anonymous vs. named reporter ratio

-What good looks like: A slow, sustained trend toward named reports across most regions over 18 to 24 months.
+Good looks like a slow, sustained trend toward named reports across most regions over 18 to 24 months.

 KPI 5: Check-back rate